dijasila/Atomic-Simulation-Recipees/README.md

 unpackdatabase recipe see the "Advanced Example: Make a screening study" section.
 For more information see `asr help setup.unpackdatabase`.

+The `setup.params` is useful as it makes a `params.json` file containing the default parameters of all recipes.
+This makes it possible to modify the input parameters used by each recipe.
+See the "Change default settings in scripts" section for more information on how this works.

 Change default settings in scripts
 ----------------------------------